luxwarp/codetimer/README.md

 `npm install codetimer --save-dev`

 ## Usage
-Exempel code on how to run CodeTimer in your project.
+Example code on how to run CodeTimer in your project.

 ```javascript
 const CodeTimer = require('codetimer');                        //import CodeTimer module